Gayra/gi-blinkpay/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-BlinkPay For WooCommerce is a payment gateway that integrates mobile money payment options in WooCommerce.
+GI Blink Payments is a payment gateway that integrates mobile money payment options in WooCommerce.

 == Description ==

-Simple and easy to use woocommerce plugin for blinkpay.co.ug payment gateway.
+Simple and easy to use woocommerce extension for blinkpay.co.ug payment gateway.
 The plugins allows for currencies from Uganda through mobile money.

-Please raise any issues though [our support page](https://gayra.github.io/blinkpay-for-woocommerce/), thanks.
+Please raise any issues though [our support page](https://gayra.github.io/gi-blinkpay/), thanks.

 Make sure your server has CURL for PHP enabled.